-EE's early start has also meant it has been able to improve the speed of its service and offers double speed 4G in a host of UK cities.
+EE's early start has also meant it has been able to improve the speed of its service and offer a premium, even-faster option in a host of UK cities.

-These are Belfast, Birmingham, Bristol, Cardiff, Derby, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle, Nottingham, Sheffield, Southampton, Sunderland, Sutton Coldfield, Walsall, West Bromwich and Wolverhampton.
+These including Belfast, Birmingham, Bristol, Cardiff, Derby, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Newcastle, Nottingham, Sheffield, Southampton, Sunderland, Sutton Coldfield, Walsall, West Bromwich and Wolverhampton.

 EE 4G contract and pay as you go prices are in line with other networks, with the cheapest contract deal coming in at under £20 per month.

-O2's 4G network now encompasses 13 cities and will cover 98% of the population by 2015.
+O2's 4G network now encompasses nearly 250 towns and cities and will cover 98% of the population by 2015.

-Sweeteners with O2 are also impressive and take in Priority Moments, which gives access to gig tickets at O2 venues a full 48 hours before they go on general release.
-O2 Priority Sports is also popular and offers the same service for sports events.
+Sweeteners with O2 are also impressive and take in Priority, which gives access to gig tickets at O2 venues a full 48 hours before they go on general release.
+Customers also benefit from some attractive offers from high-street retailers.

-Three's 4G network isn't huge at the time of writing and takes in just London, Manchester and Birmingham.
-However, it plans to have rolled out 4G to 50 cities by the close of 2014.
+Three's 4G network isn't huge at the time of writing, but still takes in 50 cities.
 By the end of 2015, it's aiming to be able to offer a 4G service to 98% of the population.

 The cheapest Vodafone 4G contracts start at a shade under £20 per month.

-4G customers on Vodafone get a choice of Sky Sports Mobile TV or Spotify Premium included.
+4G customers on Vodafone's Red plans also get a choice of NowTV, Sky Sports Mobile TV or Spotify Premium included.

 Is it worth upgrading to a 4G tariff?